cdapio/cdap/cdap-docs/application-templates/source/etl/templates/sources/batch/file.rst

 reading in files with the File log naming convention of 'YYYY-MM-DD-HH-mm-SS-Tag'.
 The TimeFilter reads in files from the previous hour if the field 'timeTable' is left blank.
-So if it's currently 2015-06-16-15 (June 16th 2015, 3pm), it will read in files that contain 2015-06-16-14 in the filename.
-If the field 'timeTable' is present, then it will read files in that haven't been read yet.
+So if it's currently 2015-06-16-15 (June 16th 2015, 3pm), it will read in files that contain '2015-06-16-14' in the filename.
+If the field 'timeTable' is present, then it will read files in that have not been read yet.

-**timeTable:** Name of the Table that keeps track of the last time files were read in.
+**timeTable:** Name of the Table that keeps track of the last time files were read.

 **inputFormatClass:** Name of the input format class, which must be a subclass of FileInputFormat.
 Defaults to TextInputFormat.

-**maxSplitSize:** Maximum split size for each mapper in the MapReduce Job.
+**maxSplitSize:** Maximum split-size for each mapper in the MapReduce Job.
 Defaults to 128MB.

 .. rubric:: Example